koushik-ms/educated-nerves/custom-image-classifier-tensorflow.md

 ```
 ## Training the image classifier

-We will be using supervised learning: this means we will initially supply a set of images that are labelled with the categories they represent to help the CNN learn more about the categories.
+We will be using supervised learning - this means we will initially supply a set of images that are labelled with the categories they represent to help the classifer learn the categories.
 Also, we will use the transfer learning approach as explained in [this codelab](https://codelabs.developers.google.com/codelabs/tensorflow-for-poets/#0) - we will use the inception model that has been trained to classify images (of flowers) and retrain it to classify images of our superheroes.
 This approach drastically reduces the training time for deep multilayered neural networks.
 This also shows how CNNs generalize well across classification problems by their ability to progressively code more and more intricate features into deeper layers of the network.

 Tensorflow comes with an example python script that we can leverage for this purpose.
 To start this training on the cloned repository, just run